cerb/cerb.github.io/_docs/kata/kata.md

 ---
 title: KATA
 excerpt: KATA is a human-friendly format for modeling structured data that is used throughout Cerb to describe configurations, customizations, and automations.
-#social_image_url: /assets/images/search/kata.png
+summary: This page provides a comprehensive overview of KATA, a human-friendly format used in Cerb for modeling structured data.
+It explains how KATA is designed to avoid common pitfalls associated with YAML, such as automatic data type detection and security issues with local objects.
+The page details KATA's syntax, including indentation, key names, values, and annotations, and how these elements are used to build a tree of key/value relationships.
+It also covers the use of references to manage complex data structures and provides an annotation reference for various data types and operations, such as base64, bool, csv, date, int, json, and more.
+The page emphasizes KATA's flexibility and security, highlighting its ability to handle text blocks, comments, and placeholders without requiring escaping or executing external code.
 permalink: /docs/kata/
 toc:
   title: KATA